compsocialscience/summer-institute/2020/rutgers/index.md

 main: true
 image: /assets/images/rutgerslibrary.jpg
 ---
+** Due to the current public health situation, we will no longer hold the SICSS-Rutgers program in person.
+We are looking into the possibility of proceeding with a virtual version over the same time period.
+As we resolve this uncertainty, we are continuing to extend the application deadline to April 23rd.
+We will post updates as soon as we have them. **

 From the morning of June 15 to 26, 2020, Rutgers University (New Brunswick, NJ) will host a partner site for the Summer Institute in Computational Social Science.
 The purpose of the Summer Institute is to bring together graduate students, postdoctoral researchers, and beginning faculty in the regional area who are interested in computational social science.
 The Summer Institute is for both social scientists (broadly conceived) and data scientists (broadly conceived).